 “Lots of [native] folks say fry bread’s not our culture, that it’s a white man’s food," says Sandra.
 “Lots of people, traditionalists, will say 'I never eat fry bread because I eat legumes and seeds and cactus fruit and corn, and we’re not going to have a white man’s food.'”
 Sandra herself takes another view: “Fry bread is steeped in tradition.
 Because we’ve been doing it for so long, it has almost become cultural.”

-Sandra’s green chile comes from her mom’s first husband.
-He had a taste for the green chiles of his homeland, and she adapted her red chile to his preferences.
+Sandra’s green chile started with her mom’s first husband.
+He had a taste for the green chiles of his homeland, so Sandra's mom adapted her red chile to his preferences.
 He was a Laguna Pueblo from a village west of Albuquerque, New Mexico.
 (Sandra’s dad was her mom's second husband, her community's German-Scots minister.)
 When Hatch season comes to New Mexico in late-summer, Sandra buys the peppers in 100-pound gunnysacks.
-Roasted for depth, pepper pods can be used to stew green chile until the last of the stash runs out, usually in December.
+Roasted for depth of flavor, pepper pods can be used to stew green chile until the last of the stash runs out, usually in December.

 And man, does green chile make for a beautiful add-on to fry bread.

 Three stops down.
 I am foolishly full, carb-high, and grease-drunk.
 A fourth stop, you ask?

 I throw in the towel.
 Next time!